 Although not something to be overwhelmed with, it should challenge you to a certain degree and perhaps help you to initiate changes to your current practice if required - change the things that aren't working and further extend upon the things that are.

-So when do we need to use reflective practice in our programming?
+So when do we need to use reflective practice in our programming & planning?

 A quick reminder of the planning cycle might help you to visualise the when– reflection and analysis occurs most importantly in Step 2.
 However, reflection should aim to inform good quality practice across many steps of our own personal documentation cycle/system including planned extension activities and your overall weekly/monthly program and service.